MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/common-troubleshooting-procedures-kms-dns.md

 You may have to use one or more of these methods if one or more of the following conditions are true:

-- You use volume-licensed media&nbsp;and&nbsp;a&nbsp;Volume License generic product key to install one of the following operating systems:
+- You use volume-licensed media and a&nbsp;Volume License generic product key to install one of the following operating systems:
    - Windows Server 2019
    - Windows Server 2016
    - Windows Server 2012 R2